 - Keyboard problems

 1. Computer doesn’t boot

-One of the most common reasons for this is a failure in power supply.
-The basic solution is to check if your computer is firmly and properly plugged into the power source.
-You should also test the power source with a device that you know works to confirm if there is enough power.
+One of the most common reasons why a computer fails to boot is a power supply error.
+The basic solution is to check if your system is firmly and properly plugged into the power source.
+You should also test the power source with a device that you know works to confirm if it works.

 2. Computer has slowed down

-The main cause of this inconvenience is how long you have used your computer.
-For instance, a computer that’s more than two years old will experience this, no matter what its specifications are.
+The main cause of this inconvenience is how long you have been using your computer.
+A device that’s more than two years old will experience this, no matter what its specifications are.

 There are three things you can do to solve this issue: